centreon/centreon-collect/centreon-connector/perl/doc/index.rst

-Welcome to Centreon Connector Perl's documentation!
+Welcome to Centreon Perl Connector's documentation!
 ===================================================

-Centreon Connector Perl is a free software from Merethis available under the GNU Affero General Public License version 3 or later (AGPLv3+).
+Centreon Perl Connector is a free software from Merethis available under the GNU Affero General Public License version 3 or later (AGPLv3+).
 It speeds up execution of Perl scripts when used along Centreon Engine.